 Not a very strong pick against Shyvana.
 Be mindful of his shield and fear.

 Olaf's true damage and attack speed steroid will be able to shred you very quickly.
 Dodge his axes, and keep in mind that he is stronger at low health.
 If you get ahead, you should be fine, but be wary.

 His passive can eat some of your damage, and his stun is very dangerous.
 His Spear Shot makes for powerful poke, and he is a very good early game duelist.
 Be careful, and abuse windows when his passive is down and/or he has wasted his stun.

 Be careful not to get pinned against walls.
 Be careful when diving her due to her passive.

 She has very short range, so you have more time to get up in her face.
 Her blind shuts down your auto attacks for a short time, making you do effectively no damage, but once that runs out, you can kill her very quickly.

 He will build armor.
 Build an armor penetration item at some point if this becomes too much to handle, and pay attention to his taunt cooldown.

 Good roams and true damage.
 Destroy her tunnels when you see them and go in on her when she has low fury.

 Be wary of his rage bar and stun, as his combo does a significant amount of damage.
 Bait out his ultimate if you can, and scale better later into the game.

 Depending on the player, Rengar can be a pain.
-Usually, however, he's not a big deal.
+Usually, however, he's not a big deal if you play correctly.
 He falls off late game, where you excel.
 Try to protect your squishy laners from his insane burst, and avoid his Bola Shot.